 Yet another study, which is from Indore, looks at the housing conditions amongst four different migrant groups in that city: old settlers (living in Indore since more than five years), seasonal migrants, migrants who have been in the city since 1-2 years, and migrants who have been in the city for less than a year (Agarwal 2016).
-This study found that seasonal migrants experienced some of the most significant disparities, with 68 per cent being squatters or living in temporary housing conditions, 31 per cent living in housing made from temporary materials, and 69 per cent lacking access to any sanitation facility and thus practising open defecation.
+This study found that seasonal migrants experienced some of the most significant disparities, with 68 per cent being squatters or living in temporary housing conditions, 31 per cent living in rental accommodation, 73 per cent living in housing made from temporary materials, and 69 per cent lacking access to any sanitation facility and thus practising open defecation.